-The provincial party has not won an election in a century.
-If voters send a handful of Liberals to Ottawa from time to time, statistically a Canadian has a better chance of visiting outer space than getting elected a two-term Liberal MP from Alberta.
-The last Liberal to serve the minimum tenure required to qualify for a parliamentary pension died 23 years ago.
-He was a very old man.
+The provincial party has not won an election in more than a century.
+If voters send a handful of Liberals to Ottawa from time to time, statistically a Canadian has a better chance of visiting outer space than earning an MP’s pension as an Alberta Liberal.
+The last to serve three terms left office 16 years ago.

 Prairie residents then were their own distinct society.
 Many were Dust Bowl refugees only a generation removed from pioneer sodbusters.
 They were hard people in a hard land.
 Author Raymaker recalls a 1969 Kiwanis Club speech by the Chief Justice of the Alberta Supreme Court, Val Milvain.
 “When police brutality is played up by the news media, it is playing into the hands of those who want to disrupt law and order,” said Justice Milvain; “We will be destroyed by the noisy clamorers after what they call ‘civil rights’.”

 The law-and-order speech came the same year Trudeau liberalized divorce laws and decriminalized gay sex.
 The two worlds were bound to collide.

 In 1968 Liberals elected four Alberta MPs.
 By 1972 the party was decimated.
 “Their promise of 1968 shattered, they had gone down to a resounding defeat in every riding,” recalls Raymaker.
 What went wrong?